bbauska/W3Cx-5of5/README.md

   alt="Example CodePen: Update CSS Rules." />
 </p>

-If I save this and &quot;Open in the Browser&quot;, I&apos;ve got the same result here for the &quot;h1&quot;.
-And if I look at the source code, I will see directly in the HTML, the CSS rule.
+<p>If I save this and &quot;Open in the Browser&quot;, I&apos;ve got the same result
+here for the &quot;h1&quot;.
+And if I look at the source code, I will see directly in the HTML, the CSS rule.</p>

-To sum up, you can have your CSS in external file or inside the HTML file using the &quot;style&quot; element.
+<p>To sum up, you can have your CSS in external file or inside the HTML
+file using the &quot;style&quot; element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2-7">1.2.7 JavaScript is the &quot;interactive glue&quot; (4:22)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hello, your Web browser can only understand three different languages when you ask for a Web page to be rendered in the browser.
+<p>Hello, your Web browser can only understand three different languages
+when you ask for a Web page to be rendered in the browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 74. example: edx studio; using 3rd party js libraries (60) ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">